reflectoring/reflectoring.github.io/_posts/2021-05-14-Spring-Boot-TestConfiguration.md

    }
 }
 ```
+Simple service implementation that takes an instance of `WebClient` as a constructor argument to perform the REST API calls.

 ### Configuration Implementation
-The actual instance of `WebClient` is created as a bean by a `@Configuration` implementation during application runtime.
-The hostname or domain name of the REST API is provided to the configuration class as an environment variable.
-Along with using the hostname or domain name as the base URL, the configuration class configures the WebClient with other required configurations:

 ```java
 @Configuration
 public class WebClientConfiguration {